zeek/zeek/scripts/base/init-bare.zeek.rst

 Runtime Options
 ###############
 =================================================================================== ======================================================================
+:zeek:id:`MQTT::max_payload_size`: :zeek:type:`count` :zeek:attr:`&redef`           The maximum payload size to allocate for the purpose of
+                                                                                    payload information in :zeek:see:`mqtt_publish` events (and the default MQTT logs generated from that).
 :zeek:id:`Weird::sampling_duration`: :zeek:type:`interval` :zeek:attr:`&redef`      How long a weird of a given type is allowed to keep state/counters in
                                                                                     memory.
 :zeek:id:`Weird::sampling_rate`: :zeek:type:`count` :zeek:attr:`&redef`             The rate-limiting sampling rate.